 The previous use cases have highlighted age-uncertain analyses at one or two locations.
 Yet quantifying the effects of age uncertainty can be even more impactful over larger collections of sites.
-Here we showcase how to use geoChronR to perform age-uncertain principal components analysis (PCA, section 3.3).
-When seeking to analyze a large collection datasets, the first, and often most time-intensive, step is to track down, format, and standardize the data.
-Fortunately, the emergence of community-curated standardized data collections (e.g. PAGES2K Consortium, 2013; Emile-Geay et al., 2017; Kaufman et al., 2020b; Konecky et al., 2020) can greatly simplify this challenge.
-In this example, we examine the Arctic 2k database (McKay and Kaufman, 2014), and use geoChronR and the LiPD Utilities to filter the data for temperature-sensitive data from the Atlantic Arctic with age ensembles relevant to the past 2000 years.
+Here, we showcase how to use geoChronR to perform age-uncertain PCA (Sect.
+3.3).
+When seeking to analyze a large collection of datasets, the first, and often most time-intensive, step is to track down, format, and standardize the data.
+Fortunately, the emergence of community-curated standardized data collections (e.g., PAGES2K Consortium, 2013; Emile-Geay et al., 2017; Kaufman et al., 2020b; Konecky et al., 2020) can greatly simplify this challenge.
+In this example, we examine the Arctic 2k database (McKay and Kaufman, 2014) and use geoChronR and the LiPD utilities to filter the data for temperature-sensitive data from the Atlantic Arctic with age ensembles relevant to the past 2000 years.

-10 Once filtered, the data can be visualized using plotTimeseriesStack, which is an option to quickly plot all of the timeseries, on their best-estimate age models, aligned on a common horizontal timescale (figure 7).
+Once filtered, the data can be visualized using plotTimeseriesStack, which is an option to quickly plot all of the time series, on their best-estimate age models, aligned on a common horizontal timescale (Fig. 7).
 Although all of the datasets are relevant to Arctic temperatures over the past 2000 years, they span different time intervals, with variable temporal resolution.
+It is also clear that there is a lot of variability represented within the data, but it is difficult to visually extract shared patterns of variability.
+Ensemble PCA identifies the modes of variability that explain the most variance within a dataset, while accounting for the impact of age uncertainty.